waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Gym Layout: Island (Rows 2-10) is isolated from Mainland (Rows 12-17).
 Use 2F detours to cross.

 # Strategy: Gym Leader Clair (Start Turn: 29455)
 - Status: 1 Dragonair defeated.
 Kingdra (Lv40) is out.
-Calcifer, KIMCHI & ICARUS fainted.
-No Revives in inventory.
+Calcifer, KIMCHI, ICARUS & XENON fainted.
+No Revives or healing items left.
+Kingdra accuracy -1.
 - Plan:
-  1. Send in XENON (Gastly, Lv21).
+  1. Send in Ravioli (Krabby, Lv10) as fodder.
 (In Progress)
-  2. Use Hypnosis to disable Kingdra.
-  3. If Kingdra is asleep, switch to GNEISS (Graveler, Lv45).
+  2. Send in GNEISS (Graveler, Lv45).
-  4. Use Earthquake (Neutral damage, but Gneiss has high level/attack).
+  3. Use Earthquake (Neutral damage).
-  5. Sacrifice Ravioli (Krabby, Lv10) if needed for a safe switch or to scout moves.
+  4. Hope for accuracy misses or Kingdra using non-lethal moves.

 # Blackthorn Gym Layout Theory
 - Pit Destinations: